 - 1. Select Fortify > Connect to SSC. - 2.
-If prompted, enter your Fortify Software Security Center login credentials: - a.
+If prompted, type your Fortify Software Security Center login credentials: - a.
 From the Login Method menu, select the login method set up for you on Fortify Software Security Center. - b.
 To save your login information, select the Save Login Method check box.

-The Fortify Extension for Visual Studio saves your login information for all future use of this extension until you install a new Fortify Extension for Visual Studio. - c.
-Depending on the login method you selected, do one of the following:
+The Fortify Extension for Visual Studio saves your login information for all future use of this extension until you install a new Fortify Extension for Visual Studio.